-This simple 20 watt home emergency tube light circuit uses very few components yet is able to produce a reasonable amount of light.
+This simple 20 watt home tube light circuit will work with any 12V battery and uses very few components yet is able to produce a reasonable amount of white light.

 The components used are very common and can be easily procured from the local electronic retailer.

 The idea is simple, the secondary winding of Tr1 and T1 along with the associated components forms a high frequency oscillator circuit.